-So after all what is the advantage of reformulating the Cauchy problem?
+After all what is the advantage of reformulating the Cauchy problem?
 Obviously the linear structure of $X$ to start with.
-However, the really great features are that the spectral splitting $X\simeq X^-\oplus X^+$ induced by $A_x$ is preserved by the semigroups of section~\ref{sec:splittings} and that the part $X^-$ is of finite dimension $k$, consists of smooth elements, and as a set does not depend on $p$.
+However, the really great features are a)~ the spectral splitting $X\simeq X^-\oplus X^+$ induced by $A_x$ is preserved by the semigroups of Section~\ref{sec:splittings} and b)~the part $X^-$ is of finite dimension $k$ and consists of smooth elements.